CityOfPhiladelphia/ais/docs/APIUSAGE.md

 The `/service_areas` endpoint response contains the query metadata, geometry and crs objects, as well the service area data.
 The response format is:

-  * `search_type`: The query type recognized by Passyunk (address, block, intersection, opa_account, mapreg, or owner)
+  * `search_type`: 'coordinates'
-  * `search_params`: The querystring parameters or flags and their values included in query
+  * `search_params`: No search paramaters are currently being handled by this endpoint.
-  * `query`: The querystring
+  * `query`: x, y
-  * `normalized`: The querystring normalized by the Passyunk, the AIS backend address parser
+  * `normalized`: The querystring normalized by the Passyunk, the AIS backend address parser.
+Passyunk normalizes coordinate inputs to x,y format with 6 decimal places.
   * `crs`: coordinate reference system metadata

   ```json